seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Graphic design info (programs used) (GIMP, Inkscape, Krita, former MS-PAINT, former PAINT 3D) Many modifications to existing text throughout the document Updates to Legend
+My web stack
+New icon to center at the top
 ```

 </details> <!-- End of completed remodel goals section !-->